nent/nent/packages/core/src/components/n-view-prompt/readme.md

 </n-view-prompt>
 ```

-> By default, the visit strategy is 'once'.
+> ℹ️ Note: By default, the visit strategy is 'once'.
 In this case, the visit is stored in the local storage.
 Any subsequent visits to this page with the same browser won't see it again.

 ### Present Each Visit